aljpetri/isONclust_analysis/README.md

 5. `Rattle`[LINK](https://github.com/comprna/RATTLE)
 6. `GeLuster`[LINK](https://github.com/yutingsdu/GeLuster)

-We ran isONclust3 using the official wrapper pipeline issued by ONT (pipeline-nanopore-denovo-isoforms)[LINK](https://github.com/nanoporetech/pipeline-nanopore-denovo-isoforms)
+We ran isONclust2 using the official wrapper pipeline issued by ONT (pipeline-nanopore-denovo-isoforms)[LINK](https://github.com/nanoporetech/pipeline-nanopore-denovo-isoforms)

-Python libraries to be installed:
+Python libraries to be installed (with ``pip install X`` for package X):
 1. `snakemake`
 2. `pysam`
 3. `scikit-learn`
 4. `networkx`

+To install the python libraries run

 While snakemake is required to run the overall analysis pipeline, pysam and scikit-learn are needed for running the analysis scripts `compute_cluster_quality*.py`.
 The structure of this repository is as follows: Evaluation consists of the actual analyses with each folder being one experiments.
 We used a wrapper bash script,submit_main_snakemake.sh,  to start jobs on our cluster using cluster specific resources as set in (cluster.json).
 The input folders and certain variables (e.g. k,w for the Different_k_w experiment), were set in cluster_config.json being the config file of the actual snakemake pipeline (located in snakefile).
+We ran the pipeline as the following on our high performance cluster: ``sbatch submit_main_snakemake.sh`` for each experiment.

 ## Availability of the data<a name="data_avail"></a>